Blackstone French Toast with Amaretto

 Why this recipe works

-When I make French toast, I always add a little vanilla extract for a special touch but adding amaretto sent my French toast to the moon.
+When I make my Cinnamon Applesauce Pancakes or literally any style of French toast, I always add a little vanilla extract for a special touch.
+Well, adding amaretto sent the flavor of this French toast to the moon.
 This Texas toast French toast is THAT good and I will gush about it forever.

 What is amaretto?